 The High Efficiency Particulate Air, or HEPA, filter, was designed to keep scientists safe from radiation as they built an atomic bomb during World War II.
 Today these filters are regularly used in hospitals, science labs and even homes.

 These filters have a MERV rating of 1721, depending on the model.
-This rating demonstrates how successfully a filter can clear pollutants from the air.
+This rating demonstrates how effectively a filter can clear pollutants from the air.

-Media air cleaners are sturdier than regular air filters.
+Media air cleaners are sturdier than common air filters.
 They’re often four to five times wider—or more.
-This barrier attaches tightly against your HVAC equipment.
+This barrier mounts snugly against your HVAC unit.

 Because its functional surface is usually around 10 inches, media filters are able to capture about 95 percent of particulates.

 These filters stay fresher longer too, usually between three to six months.

 There are a couple of electronic filtering systems you can use in your home.

 An electrostatic filter uses magnetically charged components to capture.
 These washable filters are 97 percent effective at clearing tiny particles from your home’s air.
 Plus, they’re also 30 times more effective than ordinary filters.

 An electronic air cleaner uses a high-voltage magnetic charge to trap particles.

 Some can erase the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
 And reduce ozone, a known lung irritant, produced elsewhere in your home.